Beryl strengthens into a Category 1 hurricane in the Atlantic as it bears down on Caribbean

 Warm waters are fueling Beryl, with ocean heat content in the deep Atlantic the highest on record for this time of year, according to Brian McNoldy, University of Miami tropical meteorology researcher.

+Meanwhile, St. Vincent and the Grenadines Prime Minister Ralph Gonsalves said in a public address Saturday that shelters will open Sunday evening as he urged people to prepare.
+He ordered officials to refuel government vehicles, and asked grocery stores and gas stations to stay open later before the storm.

+"There will be such a rush …if you keep limited hours," he said as he apologized ahead of time for government interruptions on radio stations with storm updates.
+"Cricket lovers have to bear with us that we'll have to give information ... this is life and death."

 Beryl is the second named storm in what is predicted to be a busy hurricane season, which runs from June 1 to Nov.
 30 in the Atlantic.
-Last week, Tropical Storm Alberto brought torrential flooding to portions of southern Texas and northeastern Mexico.
-It was responsible for at least four deaths in the Mexican states of Nuevo Leon and Veracruz, according to the Associated Press.
+Earlier this month, Tropical Storm Alberto came ashore in northeast Mexico with heavy rains that resulted in four deaths.

+Lowry noted that only five named storms on record have formed in the tropical Atlantic east of the Caribbean.
+Of those, only one hurricane of record has formed east of the Caribbean in June.

+Mark Spence, manager of a hostel in Barbados, said in a phone interview that he was calm about the approaching storm.

 According to the National Hurricane Center, the season's first hurricane usually forms in early to mid-August, which makes Beryl unusual for reaching hurricane strength.
 In a report released last month, the NOAA predicted an "above average" hurricane season with 17 to 25 storms, 8 to 13 hurricanes and 4 to 7 major hurricanes of category 3 or higher.